lostb1t/replex/README.md

 Force clients to the maximum quality with the setting `REPLEX_FORCE_MAXIMUM_QUALITY=true`.
 This will force client to the maxmum quality.
 Meaning that if a client requests anything other then the maximum quality this will be ignored and the maximum quality (direct play/stream when server allows for original) is used instead.

+This doesn't prevent transcoding.
+It only sets the bitrate to original quality.
+So if a client needs a different codec, container or audio it should still transcode.

 ## Remote access (force clients to use the proxy)

 Because this app sits before Plex the builtin remote access (and auto SSL) will not work and needs to be disabled.